FortuneN/FineCodeCoverage/README.md

 You can ignore a method or an entire class from code coverage by applying the [ExcludeFromCodeCoverage] attribute present in the System.Diagnostics.CodeAnalysis namespace.

 For .Net Framework this attribute cannot be applied at the assembly level.
-See FCCExcludeFromCodeCoverage above for similar functinality.
+See FCCExcludeFromCodeCoverage above for similar functionality.

 You can also ignore additional attributes by adding to the 'ExcludeByAttributes' list for Coverlet/OpenCover (short name or full name supported)